 - Driving off-road, except for agricultural purposes (unless a Harvest Vehicle Movement Ban is in place)

 - The outdoor use of a welder or power operated abrasive cutting discs of any kind is not allowed during a Total Fire Ban.
 This includes grinding, soldering, gas cutting and all other forms of ‘hot work’.

 Fire Danger Rating and Total Fire Ban signs are located near the intersections of:

 Go to the DFES website and select the Current Fire Bans tab to see if a Total Fire Ban is in place for the City of Gosnells.

 Firebreak installation and hazard reduction are legal requirements within the district.

 As a measure for preventing the outbreak of a bush fire, or for preventing the spread or extension of a bush fire, all owners and occupiers of land within the City’s district are required to clear firebreaks or to take measures in accordance with the Annual Firebreak Notice.
 In addition, firebreaks are required to be maintained and fire hazard reduction measures undertaken in accordance with that Notice.

-Reducing fire hazards is the responsibility of the land owner and occupier (see the Emergency Management link In Quick Links).
+Reducing fire hazards is the responsibility of the land owner and occupier (see Emergency Management).